simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 Multiple independent software apps can read them, and you could relatively easily build a new one.
 They are also human-readable and printable, useful even without software or computers.

+**I do simple single entry accounting.
+But sometimes the numbers are wrong, so I can't really rely on them**\
+You can do single entry with hledger too, if you like.
+But for centuries, the standard for serious accounting has been double entry, because it is so good at preventing errors. hledger, like other plaintext accounting apps, is built around double entry accounting.
+This provides great reassurance that your reports are rock solid, so you can make confidently make decisions based on them.

 **I am confused by accounting and bookkeeping, and I want to get better at it**\
 Using a plain text accounting app like hledger, you'll be working hands-on with double entry bookkeeping and general journal entries, with a minimum of distracting software and jargon.
 Also you'll have a supportive community of fellow learners and experts to answer questions.

-**I do single entry accounting, which seems simpler.
-But sometimes the numbers are wrong, and it's hard to understand why; so I can't really rely on them**\
-You can do this with hledger too, eg when getting started.
-But for centuries, the standard for serious accounting has been double entry accounting, because it is so good at preventing errors. hledger and other plaintext accounting apps are built for double entry accounting.
-This provides great reassurance and confidence that your reports are accurate and you can make decisions based on them.

 **I want to try Plain Text Accounting, but I am finding it hard to get started**\
 Perhaps you've struggled to get a productive Beancount setup.